npm package discovery and stats viewer.

 Overview

-@amritk/generate-markdown renders a single configuration reference table from a config.schema.json file and writes the result to README.md.
+@amritk/generate-markdown renders a configuration reference table from a config.schema.json file and writes the result to README.md.
 It exists so the documentation for a CLI's flags can be regenerated from the schema itself, keeping the two in sync.

-It picks up two non-standard keywords from each property to produce richer output:
+…plus two non-standard keywords for richer output:

-• x-cli-flag — the matching CLI flag (e.g. --schema <path>)
+• x-cli-flag — the matching CLI flag (e.g. --schema <path>), shown in the CLI Flag column

 Installation